Double Glazed Sash Windows

 Are Double Glazed Sash Windows energy efficient?

-Double glazing itself is known of being very energy efficient but the overall energy efficiency rating of your home will also be dependent upon a number of factors including wall and loft insulation, the installed heating systems and the roofing material.
-However, the windows are a key factor in the overall energy efficiency rating of a house and installing Double Glazed Sash Windows could help you to save on your energy bills and help the environment as you will have less need for heating systems when you have double glazing so will be reducing your energy consumption.
+Double glazing itself is known for being energy efficient and minimize heat loss a but the overall energy efficiency rating of your home will also be dependent upon a number of factors including wall and loft insulation, the installed heating systems, and the roofing material.

 What are the key benefits of Double Glazed Sash Windows?